DonnKey/KioskInstaller/README.md

 If you do stop Play Store, and since an application which is not yet installed can be given lock privilege, you could then install a test version of your Kiosk Mode app which would have Lock Mode enabled.

-If the application crashes too early for this to work, creating Toasts can be helpful.
+If the application crashes too early for the display of logcat data to work, creating Toasts can be helpful.
 There's a commented source line to start that process if you need it.

 If the "important part" should crash with an unexpected error, it will enter a hybrid mode where the Wipe button is not available, but the logcat information is shown.

-Note: Device Owner and Lock Mode privileges historically might be handled as a single
-entity in a Kiosk Mode application.
+Note: Device Owner and Lock Mode privileges historically might be handled as a single entity in a Kiosk Mode application.
 (An easy situation to get into when using PC/Cable mode only.)
 That won't be the case here, so you should test your Kiosk Mode app carefully